camlee/power-meter/esp32-viewe/docs/TIME_AND_HISTORY.md

 ## Catalog, query, and reset

-Settings -> History lists only the selected dataset.
+Settings -> Data lists only the selected dataset.
 The catalog is derived from strict filenames, sizes, anchor metadata, and current RAM; it does not scan row bodies.
 New files update the catalog incrementally and appear without a reboot.

-The browser catalog/query API accepts `dataset=real|demo`, returns the selected dataset, and defaults omitted values to Real.
+The browser catalog/query API follows the active sensor source.
+It has no Real/Demo parameter.
 Queries seek directly to required rows and return time coverage plus per-channel/component measurement coverage.

 Reset is dataset-scoped.
 Real reset cannot touch Demo; Demo reset cannot touch Real.
 Factory/development reset may clear both and then recreate only protected